 Alcohol is one of the most widely used recreational drugs in the world.
 It is part of family gatherings and friendly get-togethers, events, restaurants, sporting events, and vacations.
-It has transmuted our civilization for thousands of years.
+It has been a prevalent part of our civilizations for thousands of years.

-The most common forms of alcoholic beverages are beer and rum with coke, which can be obtained easily if you are over age 21 in the United States.
-The socialized drink has very strong effects on the body if the person is not careful.
+The most common forms of alcoholic beverages are beer and rum with coke, which can be obtained easily in the U.S. if you are age 21 or older.
+The social drink has very strong effects on the body, especially if drinking is moderated.
 Excessive drinking can lead to deadly consequences, such as alcohol poisoning.

-Although alcohol is not a mandatory supplement for a healthy diet, it can be taken semi-frequently without any issues.
+Although alcohol is not important for a healthy diet, it can be taken semi-frequently without any issues.
 In the United States, a standard drink contains around 6 oz (ounces).
-This can be found in a 12 oz. beer which contains 5 percent alcohol.
+This can be found in a 12-ounce beer which contains 5 percent alcohol.
 One to two drinks is considered to be a safe amount for adults over age 21.

 By staying away from alcohol during these particular instances, it will help you stay away from any negative manifestations that arise from alcohol.
 It can cause mental side effects and physical illnesses.

 For some reason, many people have taken up driving while under the influence.
 This is a yearly issue the United States faces.
-Every year, around 10,000 people are killed in the United States in alcohol-related accidents.
-In many cases, innocent people are fatally impacted due to careless drivers who are under the influence.
+Every year, an estimated 10,000 people in the U.S. are killed in alcohol-related accidents.
+In many cases, innocent people are fatally impacted because of careless drivers who are under the influence.
 Although driving drunk is illegal in all 50 U.S. states and the District of Columbia, this phenomenon is still prominent.